Electricity production

 The beginning of the bands corresponding to fuel or entitlements under the horizontal axis is due to the negative value of the CDS.
 The values in grey represent the forecast for 2024.

-- The CSS (Clean Spark Spread), the equivalent of the CDS for gas-fired power plants, was 9.3 PLN/MWh this month.
-In March 2024, it was about 50.8 PLN/MWh higher (then 60.1 PLN/MWh).
-According to the current forecast, the CSS in 2025 will average 26.2 PLN/MWh, representing 5.6% of the weighted average wholesale delivered price of electricity.
+- The CSS (Clean Spark Spread), which is the equivalent of the CDS for gas-fired power plants, was 25.9 PLN/MWh this month.
+In May 2024, it was about 51.1 PLN/MWh higher (then 76.9 PLN/MWh).
+According to the current forecast, the CSS in 2025 will average PLN 24.3/MWh, representing 5.3% of the weighted average wholesale delivered price of electricity.

 The graph shows the Clean Spark Spread calculated based on: historical contracts (BASE, PEAK, OFFPEAK) weighted by the share of deliveries in a given month (POLPX Commodity Forward Market), spot market contracts (POLPX Day-Ahead Market), natural gas prices (POLPX Commodity Forward Market) and CO2 emission allowance prices (EEX primary market).